vkbo/novelWriter/docs/source/project_structure.rst

    :guilabel:`Novel` tab of the project tree.
 Each heading also starts a new region where new references and tags can be defined.

-The different header levels are interpreted as specific section types of the novel in the following
-way:

-``# Header1``
+The syntax for the four basic header types, and the two special header types, is listed in section :ref:`a_fmt_head`.
+The meaning of the four levels for the structure of your novel is as follows:

+**Header Level 1**
-   Header level one signifies that the text refers to a top level partition.
+   This header level signifies that the text refers to a top level partition.
 This is useful when you want to split the manuscript up into books, parts, or acts.

-``## Header2``
+These headings are not required.
+   The novel title itself should use the special header level one code explained in :ref:`a_fmt_head`.

+**Header Level 2**
-   Header level two signifies a chapter level partition.
+   This header level signifies a chapter level partition.
 Each time you want to start a new chapter, you must add such a heading.
 If you choose to split your manuscript up into one document per scene, you need a single chapter document with just the heading.
 You can of course also add a synopsis and reference keywords to the chapter document.
 If you want to open the chapter with a quote or other introductory text that isn't part of a scene, this is also where you'd put that text.

-``### Header3``
+**Header Level 3**
-   Header level three signifies a scene level partition.
+   This header level signifies a scene level partition.
 You must provide a title text, but the title text can be replaced with a scene separator or just skipped entirely when you export your manuscript.

-``#### Header4``
+**Header Level 4**
-   Header level four signifies a sub-scene level partition, usually called a "section" in the documentation and the user interface.
+   This header level signifies a sub-scene level partition, usually called a "section" in the documentation and the user interface.
 These can be useful if you want to change tag references mid-scene, like if you change the point-of-view character.
 You are free to use sections as you wish, and can filter them out of the final manuscript just like with scene titles.